About Dr. James S.C. Chao

-In 1964, Dr. Chao founded Foremost Maritime Corporation, developed it to the current Foremost Group, and remains as Chairman to this day.
+Foremost Group was founded in 1964, and Dr. Chao remains Honorary Chairman to this day (with Angela A. Chao, his daughter, as C.E.O. and Chair).
 Today, Foremost Group, headquartered in New York City, is an established, highly respected American organization which enjoys a sterling reputation worldwide for reliability, professionalism and high ethical standards.

 Dr. Chao has led the global shipping industry in incorporating environmentally friendly designs and technology in his company’s fleet of new ships which are some of the world’s largest environmentally sensitive bulk carriers.

 In appreciation of Dr. Chao for his devoted service and contributions, St. John’s bestowed upon Dr. Chao as early as in 1981 the highest honor that the University can bestow upon any alumnus, the Medal of Honor.
 Today, Dr. Chao continues as its Trustee Emeritus.

 On October 12, 2012, Dr. James S. C. Chao made a significant gift to Harvard University and Harvard Business School on the occasion of the 350th anniversary of Harvard University and the 50th anniversary of the admission of women to the Harvard Business School, to establish the Ruth Mulan Chu Chao Center and James Si-Cheng and Ruth Mulan Chu Chao Fellowship.
 This building will be the first on campus named after a woman and an American of Chinese descent.

 A resident of Harrison, New York since 1974, Dr. Chao was married to the late Mrs. Ruth Mu-Lan Chu Chao.
 Dr. Chao says of his wife: “Ruth and I were married for 57 years before she returned to the Lord on August 2, 2007.
 My wife is the love of my life and my soul mate.”
 Together they have six children and six grandchildren.
 Dr. James S.C.
 Chao also serves as Chairman of the Chao Family Foundations.